At ISoP, we have always been committed to protecting the members and PV colleagues’ privacy.

 Reduced Income / Special Circumstances

-This membership category is reserved for applicants who are: On long-term sickness, unemployed, on unpaid maternity leave or other unpaid career break, unpaid study leave, or retired for a period of more than 6 months.
-Applicants will be asked during their application to justify why they should be considered for a reduced membership, the application will then be reviewed by the ISoP Secretary General.
-If the application is approved applicants will be notified by email.
+This membership category is reserved for applicants who are: On long-term sickness, unemployed, on unpaid maternity leave or other unpaid career breaks, unpaid study leave, or retired for a period of more than 6 months.
+Applicants will be asked during their application to justify why they should be considered for a reduced membership; the application will then be reviewed by the ISoP Secretary General.
+If the application is approved, applicants will be notified by email.

 To pay by Bank Transfer for subscription renewals please contact email@example.com

-Membership is for individuals only, is not transferable.
+Membership is for individuals only, is not transferable and is intended for the subscriber.

-ISoP does not grant refunds for membership dues paid to the Society.
+ISoP does not grant refunds for membership dues paid to the Society, with exception of recurring payments as described above.

 7. Communications and Marketing

-Information about ISoP meetings or/and membership may occasionally be sent to past members, ISoP training participants unless you ask for them not to be sent. ut you can opt-out from receiving our communications, or update your contact preferences at any time by selecting Unsubscribe from this list or Update subscription preferences respectively from the footer of any email you may receive from us.
-Alternativley please contact firstname.lastname@example.org
+Information about ISoP meetings or/and membership may occasionally be sent to past members, ISoP training participants unless you ask for them not to be sent.
+You can opt-out from receiving our communications or update your contact preferences at any time by selecting Unsubscribe from this list or Update subscription preferences respectively from the footer of any email you may receive from us.
+Alternatively, please contact email@example.com

 8. Sharing Information